How to Choose the Best Free SEO Tools for your Business

 5. Screaming Frog

 Screaming Frog is another SEO tool with lots of bells and whistles.
-What sets it apart is the free SEO Spider tool that you can use to quickly conduct a technical SEO audit of your website.
+What sets it apart is the free SEO Spider tool that you can use to conduct a technical SEO audit of your website quickly.

-In just a couple of minutes, you will see a detailed audit of all of your webpages.
-From meta tags to error status codes, you can spot problems without taking the time to manually audit each and every one of your website’s pages.
+In just a couple of minutes, you will see a detailed audit of all of your web pages.
+From meta tags to error status codes, you can spot problems without taking the time to audit every one of your website’s pages manually.

 6. Moz Local